AriFordsham/GHCWiki/records/name-spacing.md

 ## Simple type resolution

 Frege has a detailed explanation of the semantics of its record implementation, and the language is \*very\* similar to Haskell.
-After reading the Frege manual sections, one is still left wondering: how does Frege implement type resolution for its TDNR syntax.
+After reading the Frege manual sections, one is still left wondering: how does Frege implement type resolution for its dot syntax.
 The answer is fairly simple: overloaded record fields are not allowed.
 So you can't write code that works against multiple record types.
 Please see the comparison with Overloading in \[wiki Records\], which includes a discussion of the relative merits.
+Note that the DDC thesis takes the same approach.

 Back to simple type resolution.
 From the Frege Author:

 - Expressions of the form T.n are trivial, just look up n in the namespace T.
 - Expressions of the form x.n: first infer the type of x.
 If this is just an unbound type variable (i.e. the type is unknown yet), then check if n is an overloaded name (i.e. a class operation).
 If this is not the case, then x.n is not typeable.
 OTOH, if the type of x can be inferred, find the type constructor and look up n in the associated name space.